To view course descriptions for all courses in a single subject:

 Course Level: Undergraduate

 Covers art from the Gilded Age through mid-1930s.
 Examines major artists and movements, including American Impressionism, Ashcan School, American modernist abstraction, Harlem Renaissance, Mexican muralists, Regionalism, WPA art and photography.
 Focuses on relation to European modernisms and U.S. cultural politics, including gender and racial issues and the rise of major museums, dealers, and collectors.
 Meets with ARTH-632.
 Usually offered alternate springs.
-Prerequisite: ARTH-105 and ARTH-210 or permission of instructor.
+Prerequisite: ARTH-105 and ARTH-210.